 Happy is not only a temporary feeling but a state of being you can achieve through self-work.

-Being happy with your life, your choices, relationships, and how you determine your priorities takes time and observance.
-With self-observance, you will notice your own energy patterns, needs, likes and dislikes.
+Being happy with your life, your choices, your relationships, and how you determine your priorities, takes time and observation.
+With self-observance, you will notice your own energy patterns, needs, likes, and dislikes.
 This will help you align the meeting of your needs with the people in your life.